Back | Home | Aller à version française

 Two other characteristics of bioelectrochemical computers go hand in hand with presence (phenomenality) that go along with some of their functionings.

 (a) Perception perceives the perceived and does not perceive the perceiver.
-It does not allow perceive the nervous system - particularly the brain - that supports it.
+It does not perceive the nervous system - particularly the brain - which supports it.
 We don't know how an optical nerve and a brain function if we do not go and look how they work from the outside, using various imageries, or by inserting electrodes.
 Indeed it is by this silence of the canal, as a hardware and a software, that the animal perceives a milieu, its milieu, and not its nervous system.
 The milieu of a sensitive organism is given to it according to a brain, on the occasion of a brain, not in a brain.
 Its milieu is for an organism insofar as its brain has a functional intimacy that goes hand in hand with presence (presentiality, phenomenality).

 (b) The other character, which is coherent with the first, is the continuity of the perceived.
-Here is a burrow, an opening, a bottom, some roots emerging from the walls, some congeners sharing this territory, etc. To justify all these contiguous units in coordination, in spite of the disparity of nervous representations, and despite their topical intervals and inversions, we have already invoked the normalisation of the perceived by the moved <2A2d>.
+Here is a burrow, an opening, a bottom, some roots emerging from the walls, some congeners sharing this territory, etc. To justify all these contiguous units in coordination, in spite of the disparity of nervous representations, and despite their topical intervals and inversions, we have already invoked the normalization of the perceived by the moved <2A2d>.
 To which we must now add the continuity and the totality that presence confers to all that it surrounds.
 Which allows us to conclude that an animal has its milieu, its own milieu.
 And that this animal is an interface between an exterior and interior milieu.

 2A8.
 Intercerebrality

 Then, there is a characteristic of brains that we must conclude with, because it concerns and supposes all others.
 It is the capacity of establishing itself not only in coordination but also in a sort of resonance with the brains of a same species, or even of a sub-species.
 The animal surprises by the ease with which it understands (prehendere, cum) in a split of second the intentions (tendere, in) of another (prehendere, cum).
 Put together, the brains of a same group add or multiply the productions of each separate one, with an important biological advantage.
-However, this phenomenon is limited: some finches have different songs depending on the shrub in which they live, and do not understand the songs of neighbouring shrubs.
+However, this phenomenon is limited: some finches have different songs depending on the shrub in which they live, and do not understand the songs of neighboring shrubs.

 The basis of intercerebrality is solid.
 Even if the cerebral areas of two rats never have identical extensions, they will obey a same anatomical and physiological distribution.
 Every rat shares similar - or at least exchangeable - information on the milieu, congeners, and enemies.
-Specifically, rats participate from the common experience that has built-informed for them a milieu, congeners, and their brains following the hard>>soft and soft>>hard construction typical to living brains.
-This does not prevent that, within a species, there are often mutants (genetic) for behaviours, even the most fundamental (sleep, phototropism, mating, etc.) as Seymour Benzer's team showed even for flies, which don't have a real brain, but only an extremely efficiently coordinated set of nervous ganglions <Recherche, Sept 1999, 26>.
+Above all, rats participate in a common experience that has constructed-informed for them a milieu, congeners, and their brains following the hard>>soft and soft>>hard construction-information proper to living brains.
+This does not prevent that, within a species, there are often (genetic) mutants for behaviors, even the most fundamental (sleep, phototropism, mating, etc.) as Seymour Benzer's team showed even for flies, which don't have a real brain, but only an extremely efficiently coordinated set of nervous ganglions <Recherche, Sept 1999, 26>.

 2A9.
 The pre-hominid brain available to the standing position